 Cellulose is the substance that makes up most of a plant’s cell walls.
-Since it is made by all plants, it is probably the most abundant organic compound on Earth.
-Cellulose is a biodegradable polysaccharide.
+Since it is made by all plants, it is probably the most abundant organic (carbon-containing) compound on Earth.
+Cellulose is a polysaccharide.
 A polysaccharide is a type of carbohydrate.

 However, from a biodegradability performance point of view there is a very considerable difference.

 Below is more detail on these materials and information our view on their suitability to be used in Bioglitter™.

 Micro-crystalline Cellulose – is a white powder product, a refined form of cellulose usually made from wood pulp.
 Micro-crystalline cellulose is commonly used in cosmetics as a plastic-free exfoliant.
 In other industries, it’s used a filler or bulking agent.
 This form of cellulose is not suitable for making a flexible transparent film from which glitter can be manufactured.